BUMETCS673/seprojects-cs673a2f24_team6/code/gym_exercises/README.md

-Video And Illustration Part is deployed on Netlify: https://fitfusion-gym-exercises.netlify.app/
+Video And Illustration Part was deployed on Netlify: https://fitfusion-gym-exercises.netlify.app/